-Read & Write GOLD (RWG) is a free screen reading software that you can download to any computer.
-The RWG toolbar includes reading, writing, research, studying, and many more tools to help you succeed.
-Campus computers have RWG software installed.
-If you have any issues downloading the software to your computer, contact the our IT Help Desk.
+Read & Write (RW) is a free screen reading software that you can download to any computer.
+Read and Write can also be downloaded as a Chrome extension.
+The RW toolbar includes reading, writing, research, studying, and many more tools to help you succeed.
+Campus computers have RW software installed.
+If you have any issues downloading the software to your computer, contact our IT Help Desk.

-An Echo smartpen is equipped with a microphone to record audio, a speaker for playback, a small OLED display, an infra-red camera, and internal flash memory that captures handwritten notes, audio and drawings.
+A smartpen is a sophisticated ink pen that is also equipped with a microphone to record audio, a speaker for audio playback, a small OLED display, an infra-red camera, and internal flash memory that captures handwritten notes, audio and drawings.
 It allows students to record what is written and heard.
-Tap anywhere on your notes to replay audio, transfer notes to your Mac or PC where you can review, organize and share your content.
+Tap anywhere on your notes (using the smart note-book) to replay audio, transfer notes to your Mac or PC for storage or review, organize and share your content.

-Use a voice recorder or dictation machine to record lectures and presentations so you can play back the recording later for notetaking and review.
+Use a voice recorder to record lectures and presentations so you can playback the recording later for notetaking and review.

 A hearing loop (sometimes called an audio induction loop) is a special type of sound system for use by people with hearing aids.
 The hearing loop provides a magnetic, wireless signal that is picked up by the hearing aid to assist with sound awareness, amplification, clarity, and directionality of the sound source.

 Dragon NaturallySpeaking (Dragon) is a software and hardware package developed for Windows computers.
 The goal of Dragon is to make it easier to interact with a computer without manually using a keyboard or mouse.